STEFANOVIVAS/star-schema-notes/Part III - Dimension Design/Chapter 6 - More on dimensions tables.md

 - A mini-dimension is created by removing a number of the more volatile attributes from the dimension in question and placing them in a new table with its own surrogate key.
 These attributes share no direct relationship to one another, and there is no natural key.
 A one-time-only process can populate this table with data by creating a row for each combination of values.
 - Unlike the split dimension, the mini-dimension does not share surrogate keys with the original dimension table.
 There is not a one-to-one relationship between the original dimension and the mini-dimension.
 Fact tables will carry separate foreign keys which refer to the original dimension table and to the mini-dimension.
 - Mini-dimensions do have a potential drawback: they disrupt browsability.
-The dimension table the mini-dimension are only related via facts.
-It is possible to provide limited browsability between a dimension and mini-dimension by adding a foreign key to the dimension table that refers to the mini-dimension, however, this cross-beowsability is limited to the current information in the mini-dimension.
+The dimension table and mini-dimension are only related via facts.
+It is possible to provide limited browsability between a dimension and mini-dimension by adding a foreign key to the dimension table that refers to the mini-dimension, however, this cross-browsability is limited to the current information in the mini-dimension.

 ## Avoiding the NULL

 - Not part of the set theory on which the relational database is founded, the concept of the NULL was added by vendors as a way to distinguish the absence of data from blank or zero.
 - For dimension attributes, the inelegant but practical solution is to store a specific value such as 0 or “N/A” when data is not available.
 - It is also useful to avoid allowing the NULL as a foreign key value in a fact table.